4NU81X7H3H4CK3r/4NU81X7H3H4CK3r/README.md

 - 👋 Hi, I’m @4NU81X7H3H4CK3r
 - 👀 I’m interested in Redteaming and all things Offensive
 - 🌱 I’m currently learning the latestest OPSEC TTPs and studying for the OSCP
-- 💞️ I’m looking to collaborate on CTFs
+- 💞️ I’m looking to collaborate on CTFs and Offensive Tools
 - 📫 How to reach me X:@4NU81X7H3H4ck3r

 <!---